-ASA has been supporting the CA medical cannabis community for over 11 years.
+ASA has been supporting the CA medical cannabis community since 2002.
 The following is a list of our most frequently asked questions.

 If you are in custody, or on probation, parole, or diversion program, it is up to the discretion of the correctional facility supervisor, probation officer, or case manager whether or not you can use medical marijuana.